dssg/hitchhikers-guide/curriculum/git-and-github/basic_git_tutorial/04_GitHub.md

   - *Good*: /Add a method that does .../
   - *Bad*:  /Solve the project/
   - *Bad*:  /Some error happen/

+Here is how to create a GitHub [issue.](https://help.github.com/articles/creating-an-issue/)

 Once we have an issue we will then pull from the repo and create a *branch*.
 A *branch* is a copy of the code base separate from the main master branch where we can work on our issue (e.g, fixing a bug, adding a feature) without